dsj-brown/run_analysis/README.md

 The steps followed to populate the data set are as follows:

+1. Add subject field to dTest.
+2. Add subject field to dTrain.
-1. Add activity labels to dTest.
+3. Add activity labels to dTest.
-2. Add activity labels to dTrain.
+4. Add activity labels to dTrain.
-3. Join data frames dTest and dTrain.
-Call it dAllData.
+5. Join data frames dTest and dTrain.
+Assign to object: dAllData.
-4. Create a list of field names made up of:
+6. Create a list of field names(assigned to object: vNames) made up of:
     + the name 'actId'; plus
     + the contents of dLabels
+    + the name 'subject'
-5. Add the list of field names to dAllData.
+7. Apply list of field names to dAllData.
-6. Rename fields in dActs to 'actId' and 'activityName'.
+8. Rename fields in dActs to 'actId' and 'activityName'.
-7. Merge dActs with dAllData.
+9. Merge dActs with dAllData.
-8. Create a subset of field names which contain the following:
+10. Create a subset of field names (assign to object: fList) which contains the following:
     + [Mm]ean; or
     + std
-9. Create a list made up of 'activityName' and the subset of fields derived under step 8.
+11. Extend fList to include 'subject', 'activityName' and the subset of fields derived under step 10.
-10. Select the fields in dAllData using the combined field list from step 9.
-Assign to object dSelData.
+12. Select the required fields from dAllData using the combined field list from step 11.
+Assign to object: dSelData.
+13. Tidy dSelData, coercing variable names into a new field 'signalMeasure', and the observation value into a new field 'value'.
+Assign to object: tallData.
-11. Assign the value of dSelData to a global object: **dCombine**
+14. Assign the value of tallData to a global object: **dCombine**
-12. Delete all objects used in this sequence from the global environment.
+15. Delete all objects used in this sequence from the global environment.

 ### totalData()
 A data set containing the average of each variable for each activity and each subject.

 The steps followed to populate the data set are as follows:
-1. Group dCombine by activityName.
-Store as object: groupData
+1. Group dCombine by subject, activityName and signalMeasure.
+Assign to object: grpData
-2. Generate a mean of each variable, by group.
-Store as object: meanData
-3. Transpose the data so it is presented as tall and thin as opposed to short and fat.
-Store as object: tallData
-4. Convert the signal measures (former column headings) to be the first column of tallData, as opposed to mere row labels.
-5. Provide the first column of tallData with a descriptive name: signalMeasures
+2. Summarise groupData to return the mean for each group of observed values.
-6. Assign the value of tallData to a global object: **dTotals**
+3. Assign the value of grpData to a global object: **dTotals**
-7. Delete the object dCombine from the global environment.
+4. Delete the object dCombine from the global environment.